-General - (see Figure 3.2.43 on page 3.2.60)
+General - (see Figure 3.2.43 on page 3.2.61)

-- Preset Name : This field identifies the current preset settings.
-Users must load a preset to directly edit this field (see Activating Presets, on page 3.2.62). - Output Power: Set the output power level (in kW).
-Output power limits are a function of the transmitter mode of operation (see Table 1-1 of the Pre-Installation Manual for RF output power ratings for this transmitter). - Frequency: Set value.
+- Preset Name: This field identifies the current preset settings.
+Users must load a preset to directly edit this field (see Activating Presets, on page 3.2.63). - Output Power: Set the output power level (in kW).
+Output power limits are a function of the transmitter mode of operation.
+See Table 1-1 of the Pre-Installation Manual for RF output power ratings for this transmitter.
+See Output Power, on page 3.2.83 for exceptions to maximum power capabilities. - Frequency: Set value.
 Valid frequencies are between 87.00 and 108.00 MHz. - Mode: Set the overall transmission mode.
-Available options are: - \ FM: an analogue only mode, transmits a carrier, frequency modulated with audio. - HD: all digital mode; this mode transmits the upper and lower digital sidebands of OFDM IBOC carriers.
+Available options are: - FM: an analogue only mode, transmits a carrier, frequency modulated with audio. - HD: all digital mode; this mode transmits the upper and lower digital sidebands of OFDM IBOC carriers.
 HD transmitter is typically high-level combined (coupler or spatial) with a paired FM only transmitter.
 See page 3.2.64 for additional calibration settings.
-This mode requires additional hardware. - FM+HD: also known as hybrid/simulcast or low-level combined, this mode transmits the analog carrier (FM modulated) and the upper and lower digital sidebands of OFDM IBOC carriers.
+This mode requires additional hardware. - FM+HD: also called hybrid/simulcast or low-level combined, this mode transmits the analog carrier (FM modulated) and the upper and lower digital sidebands of OFDM IBOC carriers.
 See page 3.2.64 for additional calibration settings.
 This mode requires additional hardware. - DRM+: transmits a DRM OFDM signal using the I/Q stream from a DRM modulator connected to the desired AES input.
 See page 3.2.64 for additional calibration settings.
 This mode requires additional hardware.